Fayzabad Airport

 Fayzabad Airport (IATA: FBD, ICAO: OAFZ) is located about 3.5 mi northwest of Fayzabad (also spelled Faizabad or Feyzabad), the capital of Badakhshan Province in Afghanistan.
 It is a domestic airport under the country's Ministry of Transport and Civil Aviation (MoTCA), and serves the population of Badakhshan Province.
-Security in and around the airport is provided by the Afghan National Security Forces.
+Security in and around the airport was provided by the Afghan National Security Forces.

 Built during the Soviet occupation, Fayzabad Airport is somewhat unusual in the world, notable for the runway being constructed of pierced steel planking (PSP or Marsden Matting) along its full width and length.
-Construction of a new asphalt runway was completed during the summer of 2012.
+Construction of a new asphalt runway was completed during the summer of 2012, funded by USAID and Asian Development Bank.
 It runs parallel to the metal runway which has been blocked off by large rocks.